Know Before You Go

 - Map of more downtown parking options.

-Patrons who require special assistance, sign language interpretation, or other services are encouraged to make arrangements at least three weeks before the performance by calling the CenterTix box office (907) 263-2787 (TTY: 263-2717).
+Patrons who require special assistance, sign language interpretation, or other services are encouraged to make arrangements at least three weeks before the performance by contacting the CenterTix box office at (907) 263-2787 or firstname.lastname@example.org.
 Infrared headsets are available for use in all theatres.
 A deposit or identification is required.

 If you are an Anchorage Concert Association subscriber and your tickets are lost, they can be replaced at no cost by calling the Anchorage Concert Association office at 272-1471.
 If you arrive at an event without tickets, CenterTix will replace them, but they may charge a $1 per ticket replacement fee.